 By Uzair Adam Imam

-Cyberbullying against women gender is one of the lingering issues women face across social media spaces over time.
+Cyberbullying against women is one of the lingering issues women face across social media spaces over time.

 The menacing issue, however, has now escalated to become a global problem affecting women emotionally and chasing them away from online spaces.